Danny’s DNA Discoveries – Hygrophoraceae (Waxy Caps) of the PNW

 Cuphophyllus russocoriaceus © Steve Ness, Cuphophyllus lawrencei © Alan Rockefeller

-Cuphophyllus sp. iNat68420842 - this unique, probably unnamed species, doesn't match any known sequences yet.
+Cuphophyllus PNW01 - this unique, probably unnamed species, doesn't match any known sequences yet.
 It appears to be odorless and hygrophanous with some stem nattering.
 The previous species are believed to either have a cedar odor or not be hygrophanous, but more collections are needed to find out.

-Cuphophyllus rainierensis WA and 'Hygrophorus' nordmanensis ID - said to be similar mushrooms that taste mild and smell of green corn, differing from each other by spore size.
-However, I do not believe them to be separate species.
-For almost 50 years, they were each known from only one single collection, separated by spore size, even though H&S admitted that C. lacmus had quite a variable spore size, depending on if the basidia held 2 spores each or 4 spores (2 spored versions have larger spores since fewer need to fit on the basidium).
-Recently, a collection from Mt.
-Rainier (the area the original C. rainierensis was found in) that smelled of green corn was sequenced and found to be only 1bp and 1 long indel different than the European C. lacmus, so odor and taste may vary and it may not be correct to consider different smelling collections different species.
-Cuphophyllus nordmanensis has not yet been renamed from Hygrophorus nordmanensis and would need to be, if it was determined to be a separate species.
-But I don't think that will happen either.
+Cuphophyllus rainierensis WA and 'Hygrophorus' nordmanensis ID - are said to be similar mushrooms that taste mild and smell of green corn, differing from each other by spore size.
+However, it does not appear that they are distinct.
+For almost 50 years, they were each known from only one single collection, separated by spore size, even though H&S admitted that C. lacmus had quite a variable spore size, depending on if the basidia held 2 spores each or 4 spores (2 spored versions have larger spores since fewer need to fit on the basidia).
+Recently, a collection of C. rainierensis from Mt.
+Rainier (the type area) that smelled of green corn was sequenced and found to be almost exactly the same as some EU sequences of C. lacmus.
+Then, a collection of C. nordmanensis with the large spores from near the ID type area also sequenced to be almost exactly the same as the other two.
+So there is no need to rename Hygrophorus nordmanensis to Cuphophyllus nordmanensis, since it is probably not a distinct species.

 Cuphophyllus cinerellus EU - we recently found a sequence in WA matching pretty closely to the type sequence, and pretty much exactly to a sequence quoted in the paper that designated the type.
 It is found in mossy bogs, and is not supposed to have an odor (but may).
 It might be differentiated from the above species by a dry cap that is slightly scaly with subtler purple tones (mostly smoky brownish grey with a hint of purple).